The Local Government Act 1993 requires councils to have in place a suite of Integrated Plans which must be adopted following each election.

 End of Term Report 2017-2021

-Our Community Strategic Plan (CSP) was adopted in December 2017 after the completion of an extensive community engagement exercise.
+Our Community Strategic Plan (CSP) was endorsed in May 2022 after the completion of an extensive community engagement exercise.
 The CSP is based around the five Strategic Pillars of:

 Each strategic pillar identifies key goals and community outcomes it wants to see achieved.